frontity/docs/docs/getting-started/README.md

 No time to waste?
 Then head straight over to our [**Quick start guide**](quick-start-guide.md) to get up and running right away.

-Want all the gen before you get started?
-Then read through our [**Learning Frontity**](../learning-frontity/) section for in-depth insights into working with Frontity.

-Need more info?
-Our [**Community forum**](https://community.frontity.org/) is the perfect place to ask any questions and share your feedback.
-We look forward to seeing you there.

-Frontity is open source and welcomes contributions.
-There are many ways to support the project and get involved.
-Please see the [**Contributing**](../contributing/) section for more info.

 {% hint style="info" %}
-Still have questions?
+Do you have have questions?
 Come and join us in [the community](https://community.frontity.org/) and ask there!
 We are here to help 😊
 {% endhint %}